webpack/webpack.js.org/src/content/concepts/module-federation.md

 ### `ModuleFederationPlugin` (high level)

-This plugins combines `ContainerPlugin` and `ContainerReferencePlugin`.
+This plugin combines `ContainerPlugin` and `ContainerReferencePlugin`.
 Overrides and overridables are combined into a single list of specified shared modules.

 ## Concept goals